lunarc/lunarc_docs/docs/batch_system.md

 ### Specifying memory requirements

 #### Aurora
 The Aurora system has 64 GB of memory installed on a compute node.
-Since each node has 20 cores, the defaul memory request per core is 3200 MB of memory.
+To allow memory for the operating system, to the the default memory request per core is 3100 MB of memory.
-If more than 3200 MB per core is needed it has to be requested explicitly using the `--mem-per-cpu` option.
+If more than 3100 MB per core is needed it has to be requested explicitly using the `--mem-per-cpu` option.
 For example if you require 5000 MB per core add the line

     #SBATCH --mem-per-cpu=5000

-When requesting more then 3200 MB per processing core on Aurora, your jobs will be charged at a higher rate.
+When requesting more then 3100 MB per processing core on Aurora, your jobs will be charged at a higher rate.
 In this case some processing cores have to remain idle since you are using more than your fair share of memory.